FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Conceptually, there are five key players to keep track off:

-- the **target functionality** is the entity that we want to _expose_ to the NOMAD base installation.
+- **target functionality**: the entity that we want to _expose_ to the NOMAD base installation.
 In our case, this will amount to our parser class, which typically is a child class of `MatchingParser`.
 It may use `configurations` parameters passed along via the nomad settings.
-- the **entry point** (instance of `EntryPoint`) is responsible for _registering_ the target functionality.
+- **entry point**: instance of `EntryPoint`, responsible for _registering_ the target functionality.
 It therefore also retains metadata like its name, a description and most importantly, the file matching directives.
 It is typically located in the `__init__.py` of the relevant functionality folder (see folder structure).
-    - the **entry point group** bundles several entry points together.
+    - **entry point group**: bundles several entry points together.
 By default, NOMAD scans all plugins under the group name `project.entry-points.'nomad.plugin'`.
-- the **module setup file** _exposes_ the entry point (and its group) under the format of `<module_name>.<functionality_folder_name>:<entry_point_name>`.
+- **module setup file**: _exposes_ the entry point (and its group) under the format of `<module_name>.<functionality_folder_name>:<entry_point_name>`.
 This is the name by which you should call this entry point.
 In NOMAD we use the `pyproject.toml` setup file under the module's root folder.
-- the **NOMAD configuration file** called `nomad.yaml` allows further control over which entry points to _include_ or _exclude_, as well as their _configuration parameters_.
+- **NOMAD configuration file**: called in `nomad.yaml`, controls which entry points are _included_ or _excluded_, as well as their _configuration parameters_.